 Speaking

-I frequently speak on topics related to calling, meaningful work, evidence-based career counseling and coaching, fit-based hiring and employee development, and the intersection of faith and work.
-I have delivered keynotes and facilitated workshops at conferences, on college campuses, and for business groups, including internationally.
-To inquire about my availability for speaking at your event, please visit my … Continue reading Speaking
+I frequently speak on topics related to calling, vocation, purpose, meaningful work, evidence-based career counseling and coaching, and the intersection of faith and work.
+I have delivered keynotes and facilitated workshops at conferences, on university campuses, and for business groups, including internationally.
+To inquire about my availability for speaking at your event, please visit my contact page.

 Contact